VISIT OUR ART STORE ▶

 Tree 2: Painting a Rounded Yellow Tree with Soft Shadow Blends

-For the second tree, we’ll create a thicker tree shape compared to the first one.
-This time, the tree will have a more curvy, rounded end, giving it a fuller look.
+For the second tree, a thicker tree shape is created compared to the first one.
+This time, the tree has a more curvy, rounded end, giving it a fuller look.

-Just like the first tree, we’re working with a cone shape, but the edges will feel softer and rounder.
+Just like the first tree, the structure is based on a cone shape, but the edges feel softer and rounder.

-When you start, pay attention to where the shadow areas will go.
-These shadows will sit at the bottom of each bunch of leaves and also in the center, near the main trunk.
+When starting, attention is paid to where the shadow areas will go.
+These shadows sit at the bottom of each bunch of leaves and also in the center, near the main trunk.

 Sketch the shapes of rounded yellow tree